Uncut Gems

-Uncut Gems is a 2019 American crime thriller film directed by Josh and Benny Safdie, who co-wrote the screenplay with Ronald Bronstein.
-It stars Adam Sandler, LaKeith Stanfield, Julia Fox, Kevin Garnett, Idina Menzel, and Eric Bogosian.
-The film tells the story of Howard Ratner (Sandler), a Jewish-American jeweler and gambling addict in New York City's Diamond District, who must retrieve an expensive gem he purchased in order to pay off his debts.
+Uncut Gems is a 2019 American crime thriller film directed by Josh and Benny Safdie, who wrote it with Ronald Bronstein.
+It stars Adam Sandler, LaKeith Stanfield, Julia Fox, Kevin Garnett, Idina Menzel, and The Weeknd in his debut role.
+Sandler plays Howard Ratner, a jeweler and gambling addict who must retrieve an opal to pay off his debt.
 Filming took place from September to November 2018.
-The original score was composed by Daniel Lopatin.
-Uncut Gems was the last film by the Safdie brothers before they dissolved their partnership in 2024.
+Daniel Lopatin composed the score.

-The film premiered at the 46th Telluride Film Festival on August 30, 2019.
-A24 gave it a limited release in the United States on December 13, 2019, and a wide release on December 25.
-Uncut Gems was a box office success and received acclaim, especially for Sandler's against-type performance, which several reviewers described as the best of his career.
-The film was chosen by the National Board of Review as one of the top ten films of 2019.
+Uncut Gems premiered at the 46th Telluride Film Festival on August 30, 2019.
+A24 gave it a limited release in the United States on December 13 and a wide release on December 25, with Netflix releasing it in other territories.
+It was a box-office success and received acclaim, especially for Sandler's against-type performance, which several reviewers called the best of his career.
+Uncut Gems was chosen by the National Board of Review as one of the top ten films of 2019, and it has been included in lists of the greatest films of the 21st century.